anon-mongoose/PiHole-DNSCrypt-dockerized/README.md

 The following screenshot shows **network traffic filtered on DNS** protocol where we see all the domains in **plain text** I requested with `dig` (*eff.org*, *example.com*, *qwant.com* and *github.com*):
 ![DNS traffic without proxies](./Screenshots/dnstraffic_noproxy.png)

-The following screenshot shows **network traffic** of the same requested domains but using proxies. **No DNS requests shows up**, they are encrypted (TLSv1.2 packets presence).
+The following screenshot shows **network traffic** of the same requested domains but using proxies. **No DNS requests show up**, they are encrypted (TLSv1.2 packets presence).
 ![DNS traffic with proxies](./Screenshots/dnstraffic_proxy.png)

 ---